 Calculating Net Operating Income

-Next determine the operating expenses of the property.
+Next, determine the operating expenses of the property.
 This would include expenses for management, legal and accounting, insurance, janitorial, maintenance, supplies, taxes, and utilities.
 Subtract the operating expenses from the gross operating income to arrive at the net operating income as follows:

 For example, using a property with a gross operating income of $52,000 and operating expenses of $37,000, the net operating income would be ($52,000 - $37,000) = $15,000.

 Commercial lenders use different qualification criteria to determine if a mortgage is warranted and how much they'll loan against a property.
 Investor owners usually aren't individually evaluated as to their credit history because it's not as important to the lender as the income generating potential of the property to be mortgaged.

 A homebuyer is simply going to live in the home she's buying so the lender evaluates her ability to pay the mortgage and her history in paying debt obligations.
 This is a very different situation from a commercial property such as an office complex.
 The buyers are purchasing this property to generate positive cash flow from rental income.